Inside the Book

 While you wait

 The book is in the final steps before publishing.
-It should be available in Q1 of 2021!
+It should be available later in 2021!
 Add your email address below to be notified when it is released.

 Head over to our blog and read more than two dozen posts covering how I use PostGIS, Postgres and OpenStreetMap .